 3. Go Kayaking

-If you’re looking for a peaceful afternoon or looking for something adventurous to do in New Orleans head out on a kayak.
-We enjoyed our kayak tour, our guide was full of New Orleans knowledge and history.
-Kayak tours are only $45 a person and are daily 9 am and 6 pm, we went out at 6 pm and the weather was gorgeous.
+If you’re looking for a peaceful afternoon or looking for something adventurous to do in New Orleans, head out on a kayak.
+We really enjoyed our kayak tour.
+Our guide was full of New Orleans knowledge and history.
+Kayak tours are only $45 a person and are daily at 9 am and 6 pm.
+We went out at 6 pm and the weather was gorgeous.
 Click here to view kayak tour times and options.

 4. Visit Frenchmen Street

 If you love live music and are looking for some good Jazz music head to Frenchmen Street.
 This is our favorite spot for New Orleans nightlife.
 It’s way tamer than Bourbon Street but still a great time.
-It’s common to run into brass bands right our on the street, we did on Wednesday night.
-They were amazing, they ended up getting such a crowd traffic was blocked until they finished.
+It’s common to run into brass bands right our on the street.
+We did on Wednesday night.
+They were amazing!
+They ended up getting such a crowd that traffic was blocked until they finished.

 The New Orleans streetcars are a super easy and cheap way to get to many of the attractions in New Orleans.
-If you don’t end up riding the streetcar head to Canal Street to get a great photo of one with the Palm Trees lining the track.
+If you don’t end up riding the streetcar head to St. Charles to get a great photo of one with the oak trees lining the track.
 If you’re spending a weekend in New Orleans consider getting a daily pass for $3 it’s good for 24 hours.

 6. See The Floats At Mardi Gras World